 For a detailed explanation of the support services we offer, please visit our Guide to Adoption Support Services page.

-If your child has been adopted, we can support you with any specialist advice and counselling you need.
-We can also support you in maintaining (indirect) contact with the adoptive family through our Letterbox Service, which involves an exchange of letters between the adopters and the birth family, on an annual basis.
-We understand that adopted children benefit from having an understanding of their family history.
+We understand that adopted children benefit from having an understanding of their family history: therefore, we can also support you in maintaining indirect contact with the adoptive family through our Letterbox Service, which involves an exchange of letters between the adopters and the birth family, on an annual basis.

+This service enables recent, up-to-date information about birth families to be shared with adoptive parents and communicated sensitively with the child.
 Knowing that their birth families are still interested and care about them can significantly help with a child’s development and mental wellbeing.
 Birth families can also be reassured that the child is happy and secure.

-If you are an adopted adult and live in one of our five local authorities (Cheshire East, Manchester, Salford, Stockport, and Trafford) we can help you find out more about your birth family history.
+If you are an adopted adult and live in one of our five Local Authorities (Cheshire East, Manchester, Salford, Stockport, and Trafford) we can help you find out more about your birth family history.
 This involves supporting you to access your adoption records and providing information and advice about how to trace members of your birth family, if you make that the decision to do so.

 Before you get in touch, please read our page dedicated to accessing birth and adoption records: Adopted Adults | Adoption Counts